Jesus-Vazquez-A/Predict-Price-Vehicles/README.md

 <img src = "https://www.statology.org/wp-content/uploads/2021/09/oneHot1.png">

 Nominal character variables, such as the model or the manufacturer, require a transformation called One Hot Encoding.
+Several dummy variables are created according to the number of these.
+Where the condition is met, a 1 will be assigned, while the other columns will be filled with a 0.